What is HLH?

-HLH is not one condition.
-It is the name for a group of rare conditions in which the immune system no longer works properly.
+HLH is a rare disorder in which the immune system no longer works properly.

 In healthy people, white blood cells are the part of the immune system that helps to fight infection.
 Two important kinds of white blood cells are called “cytotoxic T cells” and “natural killer” cells.
 One way these white blood cells help fight infections is by killing cells that have been infected with viruses or other germs.
 These cells also make chemicals called “cytokines” and release them into the blood.
 Cytokines attract cells to the site of infection, and they help to regulate the immune response.